 Check availability here

-Latest Guest Review: Central location, right in the zocalo, large size room, 4 pillows per bed.
+Latest Guest Review: Central location, right in the Zocalo, large size room, four pillows per bed.
 The staff was friendly.
-You are given one complimentary water bottle and then there are 5-gallon size jugs on each floor so that you can refill it.
+You are given one complimentary water bottle, and then there are 5-gallon size jugs on each floor to refill it.

 We stayed in a private room in Hostel Azul Cielo, a popular choice for couples and families.
 Solo travellers can stay in dorms or private rooms.
 It was easy to walk from the Hostel to all the sights of Oaxaca.
-A supermarket was close by if you want to cook your meals in the hostel kitchen.
-It was very comfortable, good wifi available and a tour desk that arranged for our Monte Alban tour and our onward travel to Puerto Escondido.
+A supermarket was nearby if you want to cook meals in the hostel kitchen.
+It was very comfortable, with good wifi and a tour desk arranged for our Monte Alban tour and our onward travel to Puerto Escondido.

 Latest Guest review: Great vibe, excellent staff, great value for the price